 \subsection{Related Work}

+We briefly review the work most closely related to the motivation and evaluation of our approach.

-\subheader{Dynamic Graph Learning Benchmarks.} While popular general graph learning benchmarks such as \emph{Open Graph Benchmark (OGB)} \citep{hu_open_2020} also included link prediction datasets with time-based splits, a couple of benchmarks more focused on temporal graph data have emerged in recent years.
-Most notably, \emph{Temporal Graph Benchmark (TGB)} \citep{huang_temporal_2023} and \emph{BenchTemp} \citep{huang_benchtemp_2024} evaluated the quality of temporal graph neural networks in terms of accuracy in node, link and graph classification tasks, and demonstrated that, while very strong performances can be achieved on most datasets, there is no single solution across distinct datasets. \emph{TGB} was extended by \citet{gastinger_tgb_2024} to heterogeneous and knowledge graphs, and \citet{yi_tgb-seq_2025} identified problems with temporal graph neural networks when learning sequential patterns in data, and so established a benchmark for these kinds of datasets.
-Further, \citet{gravina_deep_2024} built separate benchmarks for spatio-temporal, discrete-time and continuous-time graph datasets.
-This latter distinction between discrete and continuous-time models was broken by \citet{huang_utg_2025}, who presented a framework which unified these domains, and found that despite information loss in conversion, discrete-time models yielded competitive results compared to continuous-time models, while being magnitudes faster in inference time.
+\subheader{Dynamic Graph Learning Benchmarks.} While popular general graph learning benchmarks, such as \emph{Open Graph Benchmark} \citep{hu_open_2020}, also include link prediction tasks with time-based splits, benchmarks specifically targeting temporal graphs have emerged in recent years.
+Most notably, \emph{Temporal Graph Benchmark (TGB)} \citep{huang_temporal_2023} and \emph{BenchTemp} \citep{huang_benchtemp_2024} evaluate temporal graph learning models on node, link and graph classification tasks, showing that although strong results can be achieved on most datasets, there is no single solution across distinct datasets. \emph{TGB} was later extended to heterogeneous and knowledge graphs \citep{gastinger_tgb_2024}. \citet{yi_tgbseq_2025} identified limitations of temporal graph learning models in capturing sequential patterns in data, and established a benchmark focused on such data, while \citet{gravina_deep_2024} built separate benchmarks for spatio-temporal, discrete-time, and continuous-time graph datasets.
+The distinction between discrete- and continuous-time models is bridged by \citet{huang_utg_2025}, who present a unified framework and find that, despite some information loss, discrete-time models yield competitive results compared to continuous-time models, while being substantially faster at inference.